Hamagistral/VCT2023-Kafka-AWS/README.md

 ### 💾 Dataset

-The project uses the *[Valorant Champions Tour 2023 All Tournament Dataset](https://www.kaggle.com/datasets/ediashtarevin/vct-champions-2023-stats)* from Kaggle.
+The project uses the *[Valorant Champions Tour 2023 All-Tournament Dataset](https://www.kaggle.com/datasets/ediashtarevin/vct-champions-2023-stats)* from Kaggle.
 This dataset contains extensive statistics for each player and team in each game, including information about teams, maps, and agents.
 It includes over 20 columns and 6000+ rows.

 The dataset includes the following columns: